PyAtmos/PyAtmos/README.md

 ### Prerequisites
-Make sure python and pip are installed:
+If you are using Ububtu (or similar), make sure python and pip are installed:

     sudo apt update
     sudo apt install python python-dev python3 python3-dev